move37-com/rewind-migrator/README.md

 git clone https://github.com/move37-com/rewind-migrator.git && cd rewind-migrator && python3 rewind-migrator.py
 ```

-You will be guided through the steps to import your data!
+That's it!
+You will be guided through the steps to import your data.